 - 1 egg beaten for eggwash finish

-- You only need to use half of the recipe I've linked to in the ingredients for the brioche dough.
+- You only need to use half of the recipe I've linked the recipe in the for the brioche dough.
 You can freeze the other half of the dough to use later.

 - You'll want to partially cook the bacon before using it in this recipe.
 You want to cook it long enough to render its fat and remove it from the pan before it turns crispy.